sap-tutorials/Tutorials/tutorials/sth-translate-java-app/sth-translate-java-app.md

 ---
 title: Translate a Java app
 description: Use SAP Translation Hub to translate the UI texts for a Java app that you develop in Eclipse.
+primary_tag: topic>sap-translation-hub
-tags: [  tutorial>beginner, topic>sap-translation-hub, products>sap-cloud-platform, topic>sap-fiori-app ]
+tags: [  tutorial>beginner, topic>sap-translation-hub, products>sap-cloud-platform, topic>sap-fiori-app, topic>java ]
 ---

 ## Prerequisites